 How an Immediate Lifetime Care plan met Sally’s needs

-Sally's financial adviser recommended the following course of action in four simple steps.
+Sally's financial adviser recommended the following course of action in four simple steps:

-How the plan worked
+How the recommendation worked

 - Care costs: these were met from Sally's State Attendance Allowance, Registered Nursing Care Contribution